Crowns and bridges are dental prostheses which are permanently attached to the tooth or teeth.

 An alternative to replacing a missing tooth with a bridge is to use a dental implant and crown.

 Crown And Bridge Materials

 There are a number of material options available for crowns and bridges.
-Each have their own benefits, and your dentist can recommend the best one for your needs.
+Each has its own benefits, and your dentist can recommend the best one for your needs.

 Visit our case studies gallery to see before and after photos of what can be achieved with ceramic crowns.